vmware/dod-compliance-and-automation/vsphere/8.0/README.md

 ## Overview
 [Visit public.cyber.mil for the latest official releases](https://public.cyber.mil/stigs/)

-This project contains content for compliance auditing and remediation of the VMware vSphere 8 DoD STIG Baseline.
+This project contains content for compliance auditing and remediation of the VMware vSphere 8 DOD STIG Baseline.

 The VMware vSphere 8 Security Technical Implementation Guides (STIGs) provide security policy and configuration requirements for the use of vSphere 8 in the Department of Defense (DOD).
 The vSphere 8 STIG is comprised of the following: